 A multi-tool has many benefits for the outdoorsman.
 Multi-tools are an all-in-one toolset.
 Many contain a knife, saw, pliers, scissors, screwdrivers, and can opener, which will come in handy when outdoors.

 Water filters can provide fresh cooking and drinking water.
-They are easy to use and requires little maintenance.
+They are easy to use and require little maintenance.
 Many can remove just about all of the harmful contaminants.
 The hardcore bushcrafter will boil their water, but sometimes it’s just easier to use a filter.
 Please click on the product for a full review.